xma711/notebook/math/queuing_theory/README.md

 	- the expected time to return to a state is finite.

-solve for M/M/1
+Solve for M/M/1
 -------------------------

 Draw each state in a bubble. put the arrival rate (lambda) at the arrow pointing from a bubble to a buble at its right.
-put the process rate (mu) at the arrow pointing from a bubble to one at its left.
+Put the process rate (mu) at the arrow pointing from a bubble to one at its left.

 At equilibrium (in the long term), the probability that each state can happen has a fixed value. represented by pi0, pi1, pi2 ...
 Equation 1: sum of pi0, pi1, pi2... = 1.

 Then, for each bubble, at equilibrium, the rate into the bubble = the rate go out of the bubble.
-e.g. for bubble with state 0, pi0 * lambda = pi1 * mu;
+E.g. for bubble with state 0, pi0 * lambda = pi1 * mu;
 for bubble with state 1, pi0 * lambda + pi3 *mu = pi1 * mu + pi1 * lambda , which can be simplified to pi1 * lambda = pi2 * mu,
 and so on.

-ultimately we have n equations (n = num of states) and then we can solve all pi.
+Ultimately we have n equations (n = num of states) and then we can solve all pi.

-note that pi0 is the ratio of time that the server is idle.
+Note that pi0 is the ratio of time that the server is idle.

 After getting all pi, the average number of customers in the system (both queue and server) can be obtained by sum of all (pi_i * state_i), by probability theory.

-with the average size of customers in the system (L) and average arrival rate, by little's law (L=lambda * W) we can have the average time (sojourn time) in the system:
+With the average size of customers in the system (L) and average arrival rate, by little's law (L=lambda * W) we can have the average time (sojourn time) in the system:
 W = L/lambda.

-to calcuate the average size of the queue (Q), the result = sum of all (pi_i * (state_i - 1)) for M/M/1. this is because if there are n customers, 1 must be in the server.
+To calcuate the average size of the queue (Q), the result = sum of all (pi_i * (state_i - 1)) for M/M/1. this is because if there are n customers, 1 must be in the server.
-with Q, we can have to average delay D = Q/lambda by little's law.
+With Q, we can have to average delay D = Q/lambda by little's law.

 The average number of customers in the server = L - Q.
 The average time in the server = W - D = 1/mu (interesting result. need to double check).

-For a system that always has customers, the average time in the server = 1/mu without doubts. what about the case that there can be 0 customers. the average time for all customers in the server is still 1/mu? seems this is the case.
+For a system that always has customers, the average time in the server = 1/mu without doubts.
+What about the case that there can be 0 customers. the average time for all customers in the server is still 1/mu? seems this is the case.

 M/G/1